Chapter 1

 At the house, the mother continued berating her son who was throwing a strop on the sofa, angrily telling his mother something unintelligible and crossing his arms in surly insolence.
 His mother responded by pressing the swollen bump on his forehead.
 Once again he howled, flailing his arms on the sofa, while Xemi looked on, confused and silent.

-He thought of the passage in Childhood, where a young Gorky took a knife to protect his mother.
+He thought of the passage in Childhood, where a young Gorky took a knife to protect his mother from his father.
 Would this child do the same?
 Xemi concocted a fantasy where the boy saw his father beating his mother and joined in, berating her in baby talk, while pressing the bruises that his small hands weren't big enough to fully cover.
 For some reason the fantasy made him smile.

-Xemi was travelling through the metropolis with its quaint mixture of old and new when he approached a building in an ordinary residential area with semi detached houses.
-He knocked on the door 'one hundred and seven', looking at the piece of paper he had with the address to double check.
+Xemi was travelling through London with its quaint, endearing, mixture of old and new when he approached a building in an ordinary residential area with semi detached houses.
+He knocked on the door 'one hundred and seven', looking at a piece of paper to double check.

 'Coming,' a voice called out.